JohnPhamous/codecademy-daily-journal/instructions.md

   - Technologies used
   - Features
   - Future work
-- Your application is deployed and accessible by users
+- Your application is deployed via Netlify and accessible by users

 ### Features